cunarist/transle/README.md

 [Black](https://black.readthedocs.io/en/stable/) formatter should be used for maintaining quality code.

 Third-party Python packages shouldn't be used.
-The point of Cunarist App Template is an building an app with Flutter and Rust.
+The point of Cunarist App Template is building an app with Flutter and Rust.

 ## User Interface Texts